karenpayneoregon/learning-topics/TablesVsDivsSample1App/readme.md

 ## Validation

-The application uses FluentValidation for model validation.
+The application uses [FluentValidation](https://www.nuget.org/packages/FluentValidation.AspNetCore/11.3.1?_src=template) for model validation.
 Validators are located in the `Validators` folder and are automatically registered in the dependency injection container.

+> **Note**
+> This package has been deprecated as it is legacy and is no longer maintained.
+The package works fine, but consider reading [the following](https://docs.fluentvalidation.net/en/latest/aspnet.html).

 ## Miscellaneous Notes